finbarr/airbrite-api/README.md

     __capture__ has 3 possible values: charge, auth, hold charge - immediately capture the charge
-        auth - place an authorization on the charge hold - no-op, this just creates a stub payment allowing you to charge or auth at a later time
+        authorize - place an authorization on the charge hold - no-op, this just creates a stub payment allowing you to charge or authorize at a later time

 _Examples_: